etlegacy/etlegacy-docs/hudeditor.rst

 popupmessages
 """""""""""""

-:Description: The pop-up list feed for objectives/kill/connection/dynamites/mines/constructions states or custom message
+:Description: The pop-up list feed for objectives/kill/connection/dynamites/mines/constructions states or custom message.

+**Note**: This component is available in 3 distincts components, allowing to display different list feed independatly.

 :Game type Availability: All